 Whether you are looking for a complete run stopping manual, or just more specific coaching points for your LBs, this course is for you!

-2019 marked the first season for Caserta as part of the Illinois Wesleyan University staff, after four seasons as the defensive coordinator and secondary coach at Husson University (Maine).
+Prior to FSU, Caserta was part of the Illinois Wesleyan University staff, after four seasons as the defensive coordinator and secondary coach at Husson University (Maine).
 In 2019, the Illinois Wesleyan University Titans defense led Division III in Team Sacks per game and Tackles for Loss per game.
 The Titans also had two All-Conference linebackers in 2019.